CrowdShelf/android/README.md

 # CrowdShelf for Android
 ### Unit testing
 ####Robolectric
-Robolectric lets us test classes and methods in the app without running the Android Emulator.
+Robolectric lets us test some classes and methods in the app without running the Android Emulator.

 To enable Robolectric, go to "Build variables" in the pane to the left in Android Studio / IntelliJ, and under "Test Artifact" choose "Unit Test".